Dorset Joint Railway

 In connection with the doubling work a new ground-level signal-box was provided at Spetisbury, which was situated on the Up side of the line immediately next to the south (station) end of the parapet of Bridge 213.
 There are no known close-up photographs of this box, but from contemporary pictures of the station it appears to have been to the S&DJR Type 2 design, which is curious as the S&DJR Type 3 style had been in use since about 1895.
-The official opening date for the signal-box was 29-April-1901 (when the sempahore signals were brought into use), but this can not be confirmed because no copy of the relevant S&DJR Signal Instruction appears to have survived, but clearly it would have been on or about 29-April-1901.
+It is probable that the official opening date for the signal-box was 29-April-1901 (when the sempahore signals were brought into use), but this can not be confirmed because no copy of Signal Instruction 140 appears to have survived.
 Spetisbury now became a block-post; ETT working between Blandford and Bailey Gate was abolished and replaced by normal double-track Absolute Block working on the two new sections Blandford - Spetisbury - Bailey Gate, probably using the standard S&DJR block telegraph instruments.

 The new layout at Spetisbury was very simple and consisted merely of the Up and Down lines with a single crossover between them (located on top of Bridge 213).
 The S&DJR 1901 signal diagram shows that Distant, Home and Starting signals were provided in both directions and two shunt signals for the crossover.
-(Note: the signal diagram for Spetisbury in "An Historical Survey of the Somerset & Dorset Railway" is incorrect as the functions of levers 5 & 6 have been reversed.)
-The signal-box was equipped with a 9-lever ground-level lever-frame which was probably of the Stevens & Sons 'knee' pattern (see note below), especially as a later visitor noted that it was the version with weighted levers at each of the frame (for the Distant signals) which pulled down much closer to the floor than the remainder .
+(Note: the signal diagram for Spetisbury in "An Historical Survey of the Somerset & Dorset Railway" [Ref 1] is incorrect as the functions of levers 5 & 6 have been reversed.)
+The signal-box was equipped with a 9-lever ground-level lever-frame which was probably of the Stevens & Sons 'knee' pattern (see note below), especially as a later visitor [Ref 2] noted that it was the version with weighted levers at each of the frame (for the Distant signals) which pulled down much closer to the floor than the remainder.
 However it is not known if the lever-frame received the modification to limit the stroke of the end levers and convert them to the 'normal' pattern.